anonbiologist/logistic_growth/README.md

   ylab("y") +
   theme_bw()
 ```
-The population growth is exponential and a logistic growth curve is observed.
+A logistic growth curve is observed.
 Therefore, the next step is to perform a log transformation.
 ```{r}
 ggplot(aes(t,N), data = growth_data) +
   geom_point() +